Dr. Lutz Nitsche

 In recent years, the Federal Cultural Foundation has initiated a series of programmes designed to kickstart processes of change in museums.
 Building on the funding measures developed for the Global Museum (since 2014) and the Humboldt Lab Dahlem (2012 – 2015) funding projects, this new initiative will continue supporting the efforts of selected museums to modernise their collections and adopt a global orientation.

 The Initiative for Ethnological Collections include the Museum am Rothenbaum Kulturen und Künste der Welt (MARKK), the GRASSI Museum in Leipzig and the Linden-Museum in Stuttgart, which are publicly funded and possess collections of outstanding cultural-historical value.
-The three museums have closed their permanent exhibitions on Africa in order to redesign them from the “ground up”.
+The three museums have either redesigned their permanent exhibitions on Africa from the “ground up” or are working on redesigning them.
 In the future, the museums will strike out in new directions – pursuing collaboration with African countries, conducting provenance research, experimenting with new forms of museum presentation, and actively engaging with their city communities.
 For this purpose, each of the three ethnological museums will receive 1 million euros for a period of up to four years.

 The Federal Cultural Foundation has allocated a maximum of 3.3 million euros to fund the Initiative for Ethnological Collections from 2018 to 2022.